Manojkumar2002003/21BDS0252_EDA/README.md

 #### Module 6: Dimensionality Reduction (4 hours)
 In this module, we learn both linear and non-linear dimensionality reduction techniques.
 Linear methods include Principal Component Analysis (PCA), Singular Value Decomposition (SVD), and Factor Analysis, while non-linear methods include Multidimensional Scaling, Manifold Learning, and Self-Organizing Maps.

+#### Module 7: Model Development and Evaluation (4 hours)
+This module focuses on constructing and evaluating linear regression models, computing accuracy, and understanding evaluation metrics.
+It also covers reinforcement learning, including the differences between supervised and reinforcement learning, and explores applications of reinforcement learning in various domains.

 ---

 ### Happy analyzing!